DDoS Defense

 About DDoS Defense

 DDoS attacks use a wide variety of attack vectors across multiple types including volumetric, invalid protocols, UDP, TCP, ICMP, amplification and reflection, and DNS.
 It takes intricate knowledge of all these possibilities to devise effective detection and alerting for each.
-With the DDoS Defense workflow (Protect » DDoS Defense) Kentik has created a set of more than 20 readymade alert policies (nine of which are DDoS) that cover this entire spectrum and require only minimal tailoring to protect you from the most common attacks.
+Kentik's DDoS Defense workflow (Protect » DDoS Defense) is an area of our overall Alerting system (see Protect Overview) that is focused on the policies that we've developed specifically to handle DDoS, which require only minimal tailoring to protect you from the most common attacks.

 • DDoS Defense Page: A view where you can quickly see information about ongoing and historical attacks and mitigations.